Is Investment Banking Haram?

 This means that Muslim investors must be extra careful when choosing an investment bank, and must make sure that the institution they choose is in compliance with Sharia law.

-Third, the bank should be Islamically accredited, which means that it has been certified by a reliable Islamic authority as being in compliance with Sharia law.
+3. Islamic accreditation: The bank should be Islamically accredited, which means that it has been certified by a reliable Islamic authority as being in compliance with Sharia law.
 This is an important distinction, as not all investment banks are equally compliant with Sharia law.
+When choosing an investment bank, it’s important to ensure that the bank has the necessary certification to ensure its compliance with Islamic finance principles.

 Leave a Comment